 You fell ill before your final gig at the Music Hall of Williamsburg recently.
 How are you feeling now?

 Gang of Four will release ‘Happy Now’ on April 19th.
-Did you go into the recording of the album with any preconceived ideas how it would sound and the kind of songs you wanted to write about?
+Did you go into the album’s recording with any preconceived ideas how it would sound and the kind of songs you wanted to write about?

 But this time it struck me that that doesn’t make sense.
 It’s important to have this other person say, “Why are you doing that?”
 Or to do things and throw things into the pot – I’m glad I did that.
 There were three different sets of co-producers, and all of them in their way brought something to it.
 And those people mixed the tracks that they worked on – I think it’s essential to have some distance between yourself and the final thing.

 Ben Hillier and Ross Orton were two of the producers who was the third?